AyushSenDazzler/HackAI_Hack-230459/README.md

   poetry shell
   ```
 ### Step-4: Run the application.
+**Note**: Port 8001, 8600 & 8080 should be open for the application to work smoothly, Ensure these ports are open before starting the application.
 * To run project and its agents:

   ```bash
   python main.py
   ```

 Your application should start shortly.
 Now you have stream-lit app and the agents up and running 🎉.

 ## ✨Contributing